kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 You can create Kosli flow using our CLI with **[kosli create flow](/client_reference/kosli_create_flow/)** command.

-You can run the CLI command manually e.g. using your own computer, but it's also ok to add your flow creation command to your CI pipeline.
+You can run the CLI command manually e.g. from a terminal on your own computer, but it's also ok to add your flow creation command to your CI pipeline.
 It's perfectly fine to run it every time you run a CI pipeline.
 You can also change your [template](/kosli_overview/what_is_kosli/#template) over time, for example by adding new controls.
 It won't affect the compliance of artifacts reported before the change of the template.

 Once your Kosli flow is in place you can start reporting artifacts and evidence of all the events you want to report (matching declared template) from your CI pipelines.
 Kosli CLI provides a variety of commands to make it possible: